-Principal Properties
+Principal Properties Review

-Springer Tungsten: The Springer Tungsten Mine ("Springer"), located in Pershing County in northwestern Nevada, was constructed by Utah International Inc. for the General Electric Company ("GE"), and was completed and commissioned in early 1981.
-The facility consists of a 1,000 ton per day ("tpd") electro-pneumatic underground rail mine and a mill facility with crushing, grinding and flotation circuits.
-Springer operated for less than a year before being put on care and maintenance by GE, due to low tungsten prices.
-Since acquiring Springer in 2006, EMC has spent approximately \$38 million on the facility, specifically on rehabilitation, process improvements and mill throughput expansion.
-The necessary federal, state and local permits are in place, along with an adequate water resource, to re-start the facility.
+Springer Tungsten: The Springer Tungsten Mine ("Springer"), located in Pershing County in northwestern Nevada, was constructed by Utah International Inc. for the General Electric Company ("GE"), and was completed and commissioned in late 1981.
+The facility consists of a 1,000 ton per day ("tpd") electro-pneumatic underground rail mine and a mill facility with crushing, grinding, flotation circuits and an APT (ammonium paratungstate) plant.
+Springer operated for less than a full year in 1982 before being put on care and maintenance by GE, due to low tungsten prices.
+Since acquiring Springer in 2006, EMC has spent approximately \$38 million on the facility, specifically on rehabilitation, process improvements, resource exploration, process automation and a mill throughput expansion.
+The necessary federal, state and local permits are predominantly in place, along with an adequate industrial water resource, to re-start the facility.

-The latest National Instrument ("NI") 43-101 resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009 and was filed on SEDAR on May 26, 2009 That resource estimate can be summarized as follows:
+The latest NI 43-101 resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009 and was filed on SEDAR on May 26, 2009 That resource estimate can be summarized as follows:

-Springer Tungsten Project NI 43-101 Resource Estimation Stryhas (2010) of SRK Consulting Resource Category Cut-off % WO3 Total (tonnes) Average Grade % WO3 Contained STU's WO3 Indicated 0.30 274,000 0.619 169,606 Inferred 0.30 1,097,000 0.562 616,514
+Springer Tungsten Project NI 43-101 Resource Estimation Stryhas (2010) of SRK Consulting Resource Category Cut-off % WO 3 Total (tonnes) Average Grade % WO 3 Contained STU's WO 3 Indicated 0.30 274,000 0.619 169,606 Inferred 0.30 1,097,000 0.562 616,514